una-language/una-language/readme.md

 }
 ```

-Then you need to :
+Then you need to setup your building tool to support transpiling `.una` files to JavaScript:

 #### NodeJS